Graduate Student Loans

 The College automatically credits the money to your bill and refunds the balance, if any, to you.
 Origination fees of 1.069% will be deducted from the loan upon disbursement.
 This is subject to change.

 Private loans have no government subsidy.
 These college loans require a more stringent qualification of credit worthiness, and may have higher interest rates than federal student loans.
-The Office of Financial Aid advises all students to use the Stafford loan program first, and completion of the FAFSA is strongly encouraged.
+The Office of Financial Aid advises all students to use the Direct loan program first, and completion of the FAFSA is required.